 Baghdad's accelerating murder rate is overwhelming the city's main morgue.
 There are too many bodies and more coming in every day.
 Last month, 1,600 bodies were received; the month before, 1,400.
 NPR's Jamie Tarabay reports.

 Tallying the Body Count in Iraq Since 2003

 Michele Norris talks with Hamit Dardagan, co-founder and researcher of the Web site Iraq Body Count.
 The site, founded just before the 2003 invasion, tracks civilian deaths in Iraq due to the U.S.-led military presence.
 The count includes deaths caused by coalition as well as insurgent groups.

 Petroleum Industry Hunts for U.S. Workers

 The oil and gas industry is worried about having enough workers for future expansion in the United States.
 Petroleum engineering hasn't been a popular profession among young people.
 Companies are even having trouble finding enough rig workers.
 But outreach efforts are beginning to pay off a little bit.
 An industry training center for rig workers is beginning to see a surge in enrollment.

 'Scanner Darkly' Looks Odd -- and That's Good

 Director Richard Linklater's adaptation of the Philip K. Dick novel A Scanner Darkly stars Keanu Reeves.
 It was produced by filming live actors, and rendering the images in a painting-like animation process.
 Bob Mondello reviews.

-Author Bret Anthony Johnston offers his endorsement for the classic novel Lolita.
-Part of the genius in Vladimir Nabokov's tale of obsessive, pedophilic love, says Johnston, is that the author makes his readers complicit in Humbert Humbert's sins.
+Author Bret Anthony Johnston offers his endorsement of the classic.
+Part of the genius in Vladimir Nabokov's tale of pedophilic love, says Johnston, is that the author makes his readers complicit.